blueshark42/daily-dose-of-programming/(400-1000) Medium/Network Analysis.md

 4
 ```

 **Note:** You have to find the traffic that stands out from the rest.
+There are more valid requests than malicious on one occassion.

 ## Part 2
 - After some analysis we found out that the requests can be sent to any server to make them run out of RAM.
 We will get them with their own weapon!